fostive/unimplemented-ideas/README.md

 Here are some great ideas for new FOSTIVE tools that we haven't had time to implement!

-We'd love you help either:
+We'd love your help either:

 * Adding more ideas to the list
 * Implementing one of the ideas